akrossu/SimpleAndClean/README.md

 - **Extensive color palette**
   A wide range of colors to match your style and mood.

+- **Accessibility first design**
+  Prioritizes accessible features so they will always work.

 - **Developer-friendly comments**
   Every element is clearly labeled in the source, making it easy to tweak and extend.